aidan-parkinson/digital-assurance/README.md

 Please refer to `digitalAssurance.xml` for a definition of terms.

 ## article
-`digitalAssurance.tex` is explanatory documentation for circulation.
+`digitalAssurance.pdf` is explanatory documentation for circulation.